-- (a) The interstate commission shall pay or provide for the payment of the reasonable expenses of its establishment, organization and ongoing activities. - (b) The interstate commission shall levy on and collect an annual assessment from each compacting state to cover the cost of the internal operations and activities of the interstate commission and its staff which must be in a total amount sufficient to cover the interstate commission's annual budget as approved each year.
-The aggregate annual assessment amount shall be allocated based upon a formula to be determined by the interstate commission, taking into consideration the population of each compacting state and the volume of interstate movement of juveniles in each compacting state and shall promulgate a rule binding upon all compacting states which governs said assessment. - (c) The Interstate commission shall not incur any obligations of any kind prior to securing the funds adequate to meet the same; nor shall the Interstate commission pledge the credit of any of the compacting states, except by and with the authority of the compacting state.
+(a) The interstate commission shall pay or provide for the payment of the reasonable expenses of its establishment, organization, and ongoing activities.

+(b) The interstate commission shall levy and collect an annual assessment from each compacting state to cover the cost of the internal operations and activities of the commission and its staff that shall be in a total amount sufficient to cover the interstate commission's annual budget as approved each year.
+The aggregate annual assessment amount shall be allocated based upon a formula to be determined by the interstate commission, taking into consideration the population of each compacting state and the volume of interstate movement of juveniles in each compacting state, and shall adopt rules binding upon all compacting states that govern the assessment.

+(c) The interstate commission shall not incur any obligations of any kind prior to securing the funds adequate to meet the same; nor shall the interstate commission pledge the credit of any of the compacting states, except by and with the authority of the compacting state.

-(d) The Interstate commission shall keep accurate accounts of all receipts and disbursements.
-The receipts and disbursements of the Interstate commission shall be subject to the audit and accounting procedures established under its bylaws.
-However, all receipts and disbursements of funds handled by the Interstate commission shall be audited yearly by a certified or licensed public accountant and the report of the audit shall be included in and become part of the annual report of the Interstate commission.
+(d) The interstate commission shall keep accurate accounts of all receipts and disbursements.
+The receipts and disbursements of the interstate commission shall be subject to the audit and accounting procedures established under its bylaws; provided that all receipts and disbursements of funds handled by the interstate commission shall be audited yearly by a licensed certified and licensed public accountant, and the report of the audit shall be included in and become part of the annual report of the interstate commission.